 No ethnic group has greater pride in itself and its heritage than the Puerto Rican people.
 Nor have I encountered any that can be more dedicated and zealous in support of the democratic principles for which the United States stands.
 Many Puerto Ricans have fought to the death to uphold them.

-Eighty-thousand Hispanic or Latino Americans served in the Vietnam War, and 13 of them were awarded the Medal of Honor for that conflict.
+The Pentagon did not officially keep track of how many Hispanic Americans served in Vietnam, but it is estimated that over 80,000 did.
+Thirteen Latinos were awarded the Medal of Honor for that conflict.
 While he did not earn a Medal of Honor, Arthur Baltazar earned multiple Bronze Stars for his actions in Vietnam.
 Baltazar shares his story, including his struggles with post-traumatic stress disorder, several photographs and a handwritten letter to President and Mrs. Obama here.

 When the Vietnam War ended and the U.S. military returned to being an all-volunteer force, the number of Hispanics and Latinos who served did not diminish.
-In fact, it was quite the opposite—by the end of Operation Iraqi Freedom in 2011, 12 percent of the entire United States armed forces were Hispanic or Latino, and nearly one-fifth of the U.S. Marine Corps identified as such.
-Nearly 50 percent of all enlisted women in the military today are Latinas.
-Nilsa Bibiloni served as a senior chief in the Navy and deployed to both Iraq and Afghanistan.
+In fact, it was quite the opposite—by the end of Operation Iraqi Freedom in 2011, 12 percent of the entire United States armed forces were Hispanic, and nearly 15 percent of the U.S. Marine Corps identified as such.
+Today, Latinas constitute one of the fastest-growing demographic groups in the military.
+One such Latina, Nilsa Bibiloni, served as a senior chief in the Navy and deployed to both Iraq and Afghanistan.
 Here she shares her story of service aboard the USS Kitty Hawk.

 Hispanic and Latino Americans have distinguished themselves in the U.S. military for as long as our country has existed.
 The Veterans History Project is proud to archive the oral histories documenting their stories, their struggles and their victories.